noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-identityCenter.md

 ## basics

-- logical workflow
+### initial setup

 - enable identity center: open the identity center console and follow the prompts
   - it requires permissions to create service-linked roles with all accounts in your aws organization
 - choose a directory: determines where identity center looks for users and groups that require aws access
   - by default its the AWS Identity Center directory
   - you can connect microsoft active directory, or any other SAML 2.0 IdP
 - grant users in your connected directories access to one/more aws web consoles in specific AWS accounts within your organization
   - access can also be granted to AWS/SAML Applications
 - enable directory users access to the Identity Center User Portal
   - they will see the AWS account icons' they've been given access to and the roles for each account they can use to sign in

 ### Permission Sets